 The Italian surrender was made public and the German army immediately took control of most of Italy.

 1943 (28th November)

-Winston Churchill met with Franklin D Roosevelt and Joseph Stalin in Yalta.
+Winston Churchill met with Franklin D Roosevelt and Joseph Stalin in Tehran.
 Strategy for an allied invasion of Europe was discussed.
 Operation Overlord was planned for June 1944.

 1943 (10th December)